tarakbumba/zeynep/README.md

 Known Limitations:
 --------------------
-* rpm-tidy can not compare package archs properly.
-It operates in a way that package arch (i586/noarch/x86_64) is calculated as version-release number.
-So rpm-tidy tries to remove i586/noarch packages if it finds a x86_64 package with the same EVR in same directory.
-Therefore, to prevent unnecessarily loss of rpms in cache directory or upload directory Zeynep checks this case and disables rpm-tidy usage.
 * Due to "getopts" limitations, if you type an argument required option before non argument required option zeynep will likely to fail.
 For example:

 		zeynep -mZ 4 -s foo.src.rpm